All about orthokeratology (ortho-k) contact lenses

 Think they might be right for you or your child?

-Ortho-k lenses can be a great solution for a lot of people.
+Ortho-k lenses can be a great option for a lot of people.
 As overnight contact lenses, they can eliminate the need for daytime correction completely, providing additional freedom during the day.
 If you’re interested, the next step would be to schedule an appointment with an eye doctor.

 FAQs